 The same thing holds true for my clients.
 Some of their beliefs and resulting behaviours serve them very well.
 Some do not.

 Beliefs in the workplace

 Specifically, most business leaders believe that their job is to manage processes and results.
 So, that’s what they do.
 They spend all of their time on results and very little time – if any, on the work environment and organizational culture.
 They aren’t believing that culture is that important when instead, it drives everything that happens, good or bad.

 An unhealthy culture causes people to serve themselves, not others.
 They withhold information.
 They bully others.
 Everyone is miserable.

 So, my first step with any client is to educate leaders to change their beliefs about the impact of culture on business success and take responsibility to create a healthy workplace culture.

 I have to help develop and if necessary, change their beliefs and to own that it is their job to build a high performing, values-aligned culture daily.

-Validate your beliefs.
 Find indisputable facts about your reality and decide what is really true.
-Change your beliefs when it’s clear that your behaviors do not serve you, or others well.
+Change your beliefs when it’s clear that your behaviours do not serve you, or others well.

 How are your beliefs working out for you?
 Do your beliefs serve others as well as they serve yourself?